ElijahCuff/Rubber-DigiKey-ATtiny-85/README.md

 # Rubber DigiKey
 DigiSpark ATTiny85 Rubber Ducky Collection,

 • Modified "DigiKeyboard.h" for more key support and easier writing.
+( Arrows, Del, Esc, Added and DigiKeyboard - namespace changed to Keyboard to be more familliar with Arduino users )

 • Example GitHub Payload & Script for Delivery.